rffontenelle/practical-python/public/Notes/03_Program_organization/03_Error_checking.md

 >>>
 ```

-Having added this one check, you might ask if you should be performing
+Having added this one check, you might ask if you should be performing other
-other kinds of sanity checks in the function.
-For example, should you
+kinds of sanity checks in the function.
+For example, should you check that
-check that the filename is a string, that types is a list, or anything
-of that nature?
+the filename is a string, that types is a list, or anything of that nature?

-As a general rule, it’s usually best to skip such tests and to just
+As a general rule, itâs usually best to skip such tests and to just let
-let the program fail on bad inputs.
-The traceback message will point
+the program fail on bad inputs.
+The traceback message will point at the
-at the source of the problem and can assist in debugging.
+source of the problem and can assist in debugging.

-The main reason for adding the above check to avoid running the code
+The main reason for adding the above check to avoid running the code in a
-in a non-sensical mode (e.g., using a feature that requires column
+non-sensical mode (e.g., using a feature that requires column headers, but
-headers, but simultaneously specifying that there are no headers).
+simultaneously specifying that there are no headers).

 This indicates a programming error on the part of the calling code.
 Checking for cases that "aren't supposed to happen" is often a good idea.

 ### Exercise 3.9: Catching exceptions

-The `parse_csv()` function you wrote is used to process the entire
+The `parse_csv()` function you wrote is used to process the entire contents
-contents of a file.
-However, in the real-world, it’s possible that
+of a file.
+However, in the real-world, itâs possible that input files
-input files might have corrupted, missing, or dirty data.
-Try this
+might have corrupted, missing, or dirty data.
+Try this experiment:
-experiment:

 ```python
 >>> portfolio = parse_csv('Data/missing.csv', types=[str, int, float])